rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 for the frontend and webserver nodes made available via Orchestration.

-In addition to resource types, we can define properties such as the flavor hardware profile to utlize for the VM.
-We can even extend the resources by retrieving parameters we set for the default VM image to use and the names of the servers, as well as pass in custom init scripts that execute after the VM has been instantiated - this showcases the ability to create relationships with other components established in the template.
+In addition to resource types, we can define properties such as the flavor hardware profile to utilize for the VM.
+We can even extend the resources by retrieving parameters for the default VM image to use and the names of the servers, as well as pass in custom init scripts that execute after the VM has been instantiated - this showcases the ability to create relationships with other components established in the template.

+Heat can do so much more, and I encourage you to spend some time in the [developer docs](http://docs.openstack.org/developer/heat/) to see the power that it can wield.

 ## Synopsis
-In this project, we will be setting up a webapp that encodes a provided video file into the following formats:
+Given that our architecture, environment and tools are established, lets move on to the specifics of the encoder project.
+Again, we want to setup a webapp that encodes a provided video file into the following formats:

   * [AVI](http://en.wikipedia.org/wiki/Audio_Video_Interleave)
   * [MKV](http://en.wikipedia.org/wiki/Matroska)